dmbarbour/glas/docs/GlasApps.md

 ### Procedural Programming

-Request-response interactions with external services are awkward for transaction machines because request must be committed before a response is generated.
-However, this is essentially a problem of *expression* of programs.
-It is feasible to create a procedural program then interpret it one step at a time over multiple transactions.
-Then we only need to ensure that request and response aren't expressed as an atomic step.
+Request-response interactions with external services must be split across two transactions, such that the request is committed before we wait on the response.
+It is convenient to express this behavior procedurally, then implicitly interpret the procedure across multiple transactions.

-Transaction machines can evaluate procedural programs.
-Each transaction would interpret the procedure for one step then store the continuation for a future transaction.
-If the step would fail, the transaction also fails and the step implicitly waits for changes in the environment.
-For example, if a procedure's next step is to read a channel, we'll implicitly wait until the channel is non-empty.
+Fortunately, it is not difficult for transaction machines to evaluate procedural programs.
+They simply need to commit after each atomic step, storing the continuation for the next steps in addition to any results.
+If the step would fail due to external conditions (e.g. reading an empty channel) then the transaction machine may implicitly wait for those conditions to change.

-Support for transactional steps would support composite waits and atomic updates.
-This does introduce possible deadlock, e.g. if we include a request-response pattern within the transaction.
-But we can resist this issue with some discipline or session types.
+Conveniently, we could extend our procedural program with transactional steps to provide a simple basis for concurrency and process control - mutexes, timeouts, semaphores, etc. can be composed and handled by small transactions.

-Conveniently, Glas programs can be applied for procedural programming.
-The top-level program is treated as non-atomic, but 'try' and 'while' clauses are atomic.
-A transactional step might be expressed as adding all  logic into the 'try' clause and having the 'else' clause simply be 'fail'.
+The main cost for procedural programming is that it hinders live coding and reactive systems.
+The program's continuation state captures a lot of historical information that becomes outdated.
+Of course, there are still conventional solutions for this such as kill and restart.

-The main challenge for procedural programming is effective integration with live coding and reactive systems.
-It's difficult to correctly update a stateful continuation when the associated program is updated.
-But this isn't a concern for all use-cases, and conventional process control (kill and restart) remains an option.
+In any case, I'd prefer to build procedural programming above transactions.
+It's much nicer there.

 ### GUI